Samsung/tizen-docs/docs/application/web/guides/text-input/voice-control.md

    The command list can include many commands, each with their own command text and type.
 The list can have <code>FOREGROUND</code> type commands, which are valid when the application is in a visible state.

-   You can access the command list after you set it to the voice control and when you get the recognition result.
+   You can access the command list after you set it to the voice control and when you get the recognition result:
    ```csharp
        var commands = [command1, command2, command3];
    ```